MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/data-deduplication/install-enable.md

 > [!Important]
 > If you are running a **Recommended workload**, you can skip this section and go [enable Data Deduplication](install-enable.md#enable-dedup-lights-on) for your workload.

-In order to determine a workload's fitness for deduplication, there are several questions that should be answered.
-Whether or not the answers to these questions preclude you from enabling Data Deduplication for your workload is left up to you, the workload owner.
-It may be advisable to pilot Data Deduplication on a test dataset for your workload to see how it performs.
+To determine whether a workload works well with deduplication, answer the following questions.
+If you're unsure about a workload, consider doing a pilot deployment of Data Deduplication on a test dataset for your workload to see how it performs.

 1. **Does my workload's dataset has enough duplication within it to benefit from enabling deduplication?**
 	Before enabling Data Deduplication for a workload, investigate how much duplication your workload's dataset has by using the Data Deduplication Savings Evaluation tool, or DDPEval.
 This tool can be found under `C:\Windows\System32\DDPEval.exe` when [Data Deduplication has been installed](install-enable.md#install-dedup).
 DDPEval can evaluate the potential for optimization against directly connected volumes (including local disks or Cluster Shared Volumes) and mapped or unmapped network shares.